Step 1: Apply

 International Admission Requirements

-- Demonstrate a high-level of competence in the use of the English language prior to admission, including reading, writing, speaking and listening, by achieving a score of at least 550 (paper-based) or 213 CBT or 80 iBT on the TOEFL (Test of English as a Foreign Language, ets.org/toefl); 6.5 on the IELTS (International English Language Testing System, ielts.org); or 105 on the Duolingo English Test (englishtest.duolingo.com/applicants).
-Applicants should make arrangements to take the test as soon as graduate study at Ursuline College is anticipated and should request the official test score to be forwarded directly to the Office of Graduate Admission at Ursuline College.
+- Demonstrate a high-level of competence in the use of the English language prior to admission, including reading, writing, speaking and listening, by achieving a score of at least 550 PBT (Paper-Based Test) or 213 CBT (Computer-Based Test) or 80 iBT (Internet-Based Test) on the TOEFL (Test of English as a Foreign Language, ets.org/toefl); 6.5 on the IELTS (International English Language Testing System, ielts.org); 105 on the Duolingo English Test (englishtest.duolingo.com); or 69 on the English3 (E3PT) exam (https://english3.com).
+If you come from an English-speaking country or have graduated from a college or university within the United States, you will not be required to submit an English proficiency test.

 - Submit a statement of financial resources available for meeting the financial obligations incurred while attending Ursuline College.